ACME Markets Scholarship

 This scholarship will be awarded annually to a talented incoming student whose main area of performance is the organ.
 In the event that there is not an incoming student eligible for the scholarship, it may be awarded to a current organ major who meets the criteria of excellence.

 George Fasic Planning Scholarship

 Will support one or two undergraduate and/or graduate students studying planning, with a demonstrated interest in pursuing a career in planning or preparing for graduate study in planning.
-Eligible undergraduate students must be enrolled in the BA Geography - Planning Track or in the BS Planning program.
-Eligible graduate students must be enrolled in the Graduate Certificate in Urban and Regional Planning or the Master of Planning Program.
+Eligible undergraduate students must be enrolled in the BA Geography – Planning Track or in the BS Urban and Environmental Planning program.
+Eligible graduate students must be enrolled in the Graduate Certificate in Urban and Regional Planning or the Master of Urban and Regional Planning program.
 Students must be in good standing and have a demonstrated financial need.